This chapter should be read in conjunction with the detailed Practice Guidance, Safeguarding Children with Drug and Alcohol Using Parents.

 The majority of chaotic pregnant substance misusing women will have been identified by maternity services and referred to the Substance Misuse Midwife and the Multi Agency Pregnancy Liaison Group (MAPLG).
 The aim of the group is to share information, establish the need to carry out assessments to determine the level of risk and safeguarding measures required, ensure the woman and family are offered the appropriate level of intervention and support at the earliest opportunity and develop a co-ordinated care plan.

 Where a newborn baby is found to be withdrawing from substances at birth and there are possible safeguarding concerns and the child will be discharged home a, discharge planning meeting should take place.
-Please refer to Nottingham City Safeguarding Children Board Discharge Planning Meeting Guidelines.
+Please refer to Nottingham City Safeguarding Children Partnership Discharge Planning Meeting Guidelines.

 Resilience and protective factors

 The impact of a parent's substance misuse on children will vary from family to family, and children living with parental substance misuse will respond and cope differently.
 There are protective factors that have been shown to encourage resilience in situations of parental substance misuse.
 These include the presence of one stable (usually non-substance using) adult or a close bond with at least one adult carer (parent, sibling, grandparent) and a good support network beyond this.
 Reducing violence and conflict, continuing family cohesion and harmony in the face of the substance misuse, doing things together as a family, as well as parenting that is consistent, sensitive, warm but firm, are also protective factors.
 Schools also play a key role in building resilience; enjoying school, having teachers who are alert and aware of issues, engaging in a range of activities outside home and school, and having positive opportunities at times of life transition are all protective factors.